software-mansion/react-native-screens/native-stack/README.md

 Function which returns a React Element to display on the right side of the header.

+#### `headerLeft`

+Function which returns a React Element to display on the left side of the header.
+For now, on Android, using it will cause the title to also disappear.

+#### `headerCenter`

+Function which returns a React Element to display in the center of the header.

 #### `headerTranslucent`

 Boolean indicating whether the navigation bar is translucent.
 Only supported on iOS.